 Just Plain Cool

-A new Consistency Level Calculator helps you understand the impact of choosing different replication factors and consistency levels with Scylla.
+A new Consistency Level Calculator helps you understand the impact of choosing different replication factors and consistency levels with ScyllaDB.